 Are protein powders actually healthy?

-ike with all things in the health space, there is a lot of confusing information out there.
+Like with all things in the health space, there is a lot of confusing information out there.
 With marketers trying to convince us to buy expensive protein powders in order to 'blast' fat and get 'ripped' muscles, it's easy to think that protein powders are the best choice.
-This morning I went on Channel 9's TODAY Show to talk about protein powders.
-Are protein powders actually good for you?

-As a whole food dietitian, I bet you can guess that I don't have protein powders myself nor do I recommend them.
-I used to have them all the time when I yo-yo dieted, struggled with my weight and overexercised, but now I prefer to eat my protein.
+As a dietitian, I bet you can guess that I don't have protein powders myself nor do I recommend them.
+I used to have them all the time when I yo-yo dieted, struggled with my weight and over exercised but now I prefer to eat my protein.
 It's yummier, cheaper and healthier.

 1. They are highly processed

 Can you tell me what food protein powders are made from?
 If you're really into supplements you may know but most of us, understandably, have no idea.

 Protein powders are so processed that it's really tricky to work out what food they come from!
 I'm not saying that ALL processing is bad but when you can't actually tell where a food is from, it's a good sign that we are messing with nature - a little too much.

 A note about 'wholefoods': It's quite frustrating when people claim that protein powders (or other 'magical health' powders) are whole foods.
 If you can't tell where the food comes from, then it's definitively not a whole food.
 Just because something is made using whole foods, doesn't make it a whole food.
 E.g. Rice is a whole food.
 Rice pudding isn't....